This post may contain affiliate links. Read my disclosure policy.

 Don’t Burn the Garlic! (and How to Save the Garlic!)

-Tip: Sometimes you can save it at the last moment.
-If the garlic has just started to color fast, you can try to save it by, first, taking it off the heat, and quickly pouring more olive oil on it to cool it down in a flash.
+- One more Tip: Sometimes you can save the garlic at the last moment.
+If it has just started to color too quickly, you can try to save it by: quickly taking it off the heat and then very quickly pouring more olive oil on it to dilute the hot oil, thus cooling it down.

 Storing